SteamFindu/yule-to-brainz/readme.md

 The script does delete your log files, possibly adding an option to change this behaviour later.

+Listenbrainz seems to be able to ignore duplicate submits so running the program again on the same logs should not change your listens.

 ## Edge cases

 Most edge cases just give a warning in the console and are ignored, as this program isn't intended to perfectly upload all data, just to help fill out some of the possible gaps.